-Everyday we’re faced with decisions that we must make, and those decisions will affect the direction of our lives in one of two fundamental ways: we’ll either get closer to God or further away.
-Some decisions we deliberate on are small, or seemingly inconsequential (“what should I prioritize in my schedule this week?”), and some have more a more dramatic or lasting impact (“should I have a second kid?”).
-And the bigger the decision the decision gets, the more stressful it can feel, and the more sensitive we may be to input from others if we haven’t exercised our spiritual muscles.
+Every day we’re faced with decisions that we must make, and those decisions will affect the direction of our lives in one of two fundamental ways: we’ll either get closer to God or further away.
+Some decisions we deliberate on are small, or seemingly inconsequential (“hat should I prioritize in my schedule this week?”), and some have more a more dramatic or lasting impact (“Should we try to have another kid?”).
+And the bigger the decision gets the more stressful it can feel, and the more sensitive we may be to input from others if we haven’t exercised our own spiritual muscles.

 This is my prayer for you: that your love will grow more and more; that you will have knowledge and understanding with your love; that you will see the difference between what is important and what is not and choose what is important; that you will be pure and blameless for the coming of Christ; that your life will be full of the many good works that are produced by Jesus Christ to bring glory and praise to God.

 Part of growing and maturing spiritually is learning to discern the difference between what’s important and what’s not according to God.
 He has to define what’s important, and not us; that’s the key element of spiritual decision making.
 And what’s important to God is that our love grows: the way we know if a decision we make is the right one according to God is whether or not we become more loving people as a result of the choice we’ve made.